-The sensed current will flow out of IDROOP pin and develop the droop voltage across the resistor (RFR) between FB and VDIFF pins.
+The sensed current will flow out of the FB pin and develop a droop voltage across the resistor equivalent (RFB) between the FB and VDIFF pins.
 If RFB resistance reduces as the temperature increases, the temperature impact on the droop can be compensated.
-A NTC resistor can be placed close to the power stage and used to form RFB.
-Due to the non-linear temperature characteristics of the NTC, a resistor network is needed to make the equivalent resistance between FB and VDIFF pin is reverse proportional to the temperature.
+An NTC resistor can be placed close to the power stage and used to form RFB.
+Due to the non-linear temperature characteristics of the NTC, a resistor network is needed to make the equivalent resistance between the FB and VDIFF pins reverse proportional to the temperature.

-The external temperature compensation network can only compensate the temperature impact on the droop, while it has no impact to the sensed current inside ISL6307B.
-Therefore this network cannot compensate for the temperature impact on the overcurrent protection function.
+The external temperature compensation network can only compensate the temperature impact on the droop, while it has no impact to the sensed current inside ISL6326B.
+Therefore, this network cannot compensate for the temperature impact on the overcurrent protection function.